metapolator/metapolator/next/docs/metapolator-project-file-format.md

     │   └── glyphs                   UFO layer directory, where we store │       └── ...                  a skeleton as open contours, created
     |                                by the user cloning the first skeleton
-    |                                and adjusting its positions
+    |                                and adjusting its positions, or drawing it
     |
     ├── another-meta-master.ufo
     │   └── ...